MaraScott/react-native-fabricjs-image-editor/README.md

 This directory shows how to package the Fabric.js image editor inside an Expo application by treating the browser editor as a local WebView bundle.
-The `FabricImageEditor` component in `src/FabricImageEditor.tsx` is a drop-in React Native wrapper that talks to the editor running inside `assets/editor/index.html`.
+The `Editor` component in `components/editor/Editor.tsx` is a drop-in React Native wrapper that talks to the editor running inside `assets/editor/index.html`.

 ## Project structure